Table of Contents

 As you can see in the code chunk above, we are first opening a file with Python (i.e., as json_file) with the with-statement.
-Moreover, in the with-statement we are using the load method.
-This is when we are actually reading the JSON file.
+Moreover, in the with-statement, we are using the load method.
+This is when we are reading the JSON file.

 3. Creating a Pandas Dataframe

-In the code chunk above, we used Pandas DataFrame class to create a dataframe from the JSON data we have, in the previous section, loaded into Python.
-Basically, what we do is similar to converting a Python dictionary to a Pandas dataframe.
-Note, adding new columns to the dataframe, before saving it, is of course also possible.
+In the code chunk above, we used Pandas DataFrame class to create a dataframe from the JSON data we loaded into Python in the previous section.
+What we do is similar to converting a Python dictionary to a Pandas dataframe.
+Note adding new columns to the dataframe, before saving it is, of course, also possible.

 4. Saving the Imported Data as a .xlsx File